The Mountaineers (club): Library

 The Mountaineers Library was founded in 1915.
 As of 2011 it contained 6,000 books and subscribes to 40 periodicals.
 It specializes in studies on climbing, environmental studies, biographies of mountaineers, the history of exploratory mountaineering and natural history.

 Mountaineers Books

 Mountaineers Books, based in Seattle, Washington, is the publishing division of The Mountaineers.
 It was informally started in 1955 when a volunteer committee was formed to create a mountaineering training text from the materials that the club was using for its classes.

 Mountaineers Books has produced more than 1,000 titles since its foundation in 1960.
+Its first book was Mountaineering: The Freedom of the Hills, which has been updated several times since it was originally compiled in 1948.
+By 2024, the publisher had 22 employees.
 It also publishes conservation advocacy titles under the Braided River imprint.

 Books published by Mountaineers Books

 Award-winning and notable titles include: